 However, the timekeeper looks neatly built and, even despite the fact that it is equipped with the ETA caliber C01.211 movement (a Lemania 5100-based job that has some of its metal parts replaced with plastic ones in order to cut costs,) just screams good build quality, so you will never be ashamed of wearing such a watch with jeans or khakis or some other casual dress.
 The mechanism, by the way, is neatly finished, too, featuring an open-worked oscillating weight and machine-brushed bridges.
-Of course, it may not look as impressive as calibers made in-house by Panerai, but the watch is also ten times less expensive, so this is a trade-off I would be willing to make if interested in such a huge watch.
+Of course, it may not look as impressive as calibers made in-house by Panerai, but it is also ten times less expensive, so this is a trade-off I would be willing to make if interested in such a huge timekeeper.